Lab K201 - Application Routing with Ingress Controllers

 • Daemonset will run ingress on each node.
 Deployment will just create a highly available setup, which can then be exposed on specific nodes using ExternalIPs configuration in the service.

 An ingress controller needs to be created in order to serve the ingress requests.
-Kubernetes comes with support for GCE and nginx ingress controllers, however additional softwares are commonly used too.
-As part of this implementation you are going to use Traefik as the ingress controller.
+As part of this lab you are going to use Traefik as the ingress controller.
 Its a fast and lightweight ingress controller and also comes with great documentation and support.

 +----+----+--+